ComposableFi/composable/docs/docs/technology/solana-restaking/vaults.md

 ## Staking Process

-1. The following process is how a user would deposit their stake, either SOL, JitoSOL, mSOL or bSOL
+1. The following process is how a user would deposit their stake, either **SOL, JitoSOL, mSOL or bSOL**
-2. An NFT is minted and a new PDA is created with the NFT mint as the seed.
-The stake is updated throgh a CPI call to the guest chain program.
+2. An NFT is minted and a new Program Derived Address (PDA) is created with the NFT mint as the seed.
+The stake is updated through a CPI call to the guest chain program.
 The PDA would store the following data:
    - stake amount
    - stake mint
    - last epoch height at which rewards were claimed